rforge/rpnf/pkg/rpnf/cran-comments.md

 * Rforge log files

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There is 1 NOTE:

-  * checking dependencies in R code ...
+* checking CRAN incoming feasibility ...
 NOTE
-Namespace in Imports field not imported from: 'R6'
+Maintainer: ‘Sascha Herrmann <sascha.herrmann.consulting@gmail.com>’ New submission

+This should be fine, since I am going to use this new email address to handle all incoming requests for this package.

 ## Downstream dependencies